hrhabib07/edu-skill-assignment9/README.md

 ## Documentation

-Live site of my project is [EduSkill](https://my-assignment-project.netlify.app/home)
+Live site of my project is [EduSkill](https://my-assignment-project.netlify.app/)

-# Top Class Programmer of Bangladesh.
+# EduSkill the best learning Platform online.

 This website is made with simple-react.
 I have used data from random resources that are available in Internet for this projects.
 I have tried to make this site more good looking to see that's why I used some images that looks good.